 Labor Law Attorneys & Sexual Harassment

 Sadly, what happened to the employees in Zoria is pretty common throughout California and the nation.
 However, cases such as Zoria reaffirm that if an individual is wronged, then justice will be served if they have a meritorious case.
-If you feel you have been sexually harassed at work, or retaliated against for complaining about sexual harassment, please contact a harassment labor lawyer as soon as possible.
+If you feel you have been sexually harassed at work, or retaliated against for complaining about sexual harassment, please contact a sexual harassment lawyer as soon as possible.
 Generally, the statute of limitations for sexual harassment cases in California is short, so don’t sit on your legal rights.
 Contact someone as soon as you feel the harassment has occurred.